kineticsquid/pass-docker/README.md

   - USER_SERVICE_URL: The relative URL of the user service, used at `ember` image _build time_, not run time (default: `/pass-user-service/whoami`)
   - METADATA_SCHEMA_URI: URL to the metadata global schema.
 Gets added to metadata blob (default: `https://oa-pass.github.io/metadata-schemas/jhu/global.json`)
   - STATIC_CONFIG_URI: The relative URI of the static branding configuration file.
 This is important to allow the Ember app to be able to retrieve branding stylesheets, images, and other static assets. (_default: `/config.json`_)
+  - MANUSCRIPT_SERVICE_LOOKUP_URL: the endpoint for looking up manuscripts by DOI (default: `/downloadservice/lookup`)
+  - MANUSCRIPT_SERVICE_DOWNLOAD_URL: the endpoint for downloading selected manuscripts into fedora (default: `/downloadservice/download`)

 ### Fedora-related variables